 Mark J. Romness MD

-Dr. Mark Romness is Associate Professor of the Department of Orthopedic Surgery with secondary appointment in the Department of Pediatrics.
+Dr. Mark Romness is a Professor in the Department of Orthopedic Surgery with a secondary appointment in the Department of Pediatrics.
 The dual appointment highlights his commitment to Pediatric Orthopedics and the unique care that children encompass compared to adults.
 His clinical and academic expertise includes children with special needs such as cerebral palsy and spina bifida which incorporates his other interests of extremity problems such as hip, knee and foot disorders.
 Rare disorders of childhood such as osteogenesis imperfecta, congenital pseudarthrosis of the tibia and genetics syndromes are additional areas of interest and expertise.

 Dr. Romness has served on the Board of Directors for the American Academy for Cerebral Palsy and Developmental Medicine, been President of the Virginia Orthopaedic Society and is a long standing member of Pediatric Orthopaedic Society of North America.
 Within the Orthopaedic Department, Dr. Romness serves as Division Head of Pediatrics, a member of the Resident Advocacy Committee and Medical Student Clinical Supervisor.
 He is also Medical Director of the Motion Analysis and Motor Performance Lab which is internationally recognized for clinical evaluations of patients with cerebral palsy.